juso40/bl2sdk_Mods/README.md

 - Spawns confetti on crits.

 ### [InventoryEditor](InventoryEditor/)
 - Edit/Add items in/to your inventory while ingame.
+- The items don't always update correctly in your inventory, so you might need to drop it and pick it back up.
 - 100% compatible with constructed items (eg. Exodus).
 - Requires [PyImgui](PyImgui/)

 ### [LootNotificator](LootNotificator/)